bestacio89/Franz.Common/sources/Franz.Common.DependencyInjection/readme.md

 ## **Integration with Franz Framework**

 The **Franz.Common.DependencyInjection** package integrates seamlessly with:
+- **Franz.Common**:
-- **Franz.Common**: Provides foundational utilities.
+  Provides foundational utilities.
-- **Franz.Common.Reflection**: Adds advanced reflection capabilities for dependency injection.
+- **Franz.Common.Reflection**:

-Ensure these dependencies are installed to leverage full functionality.
+  Enables advanced assembly and type filtering for DI registration.

 ---

 ## **Contributing**

 This package is part of a private framework.
 Contributions are limited to the internal development team.
-If you have access, follow these steps:
+If you are authorized to contribute:
 1. Clone the repository.
 2. Create a feature branch.
 3. Submit a pull request for review.